EnterpriseDB/barman/new_docs/user_guide/configuration.rst

   **server1**
     * Connect to Postgres from Barman using the ``conninfo``.
-    * ``ssh_command`` is needed to correctly create an SSH connection from the Barman server to the PostgreSQL server when using rsync.
+    * ``ssh_command`` is needed to correctly create an SSH connection from the Barman server to the Postgres server when using rsync.
     * Set the ``backup_method`` as ``rsync`` and ``reuse_backup`` to enable file-level incremental backups.
     * Configure the ``archiver`` option to ship WALs using the ``archive_command``